8th Annual British Theatre Challenge 2019

 - The competition is open to all nationalities, but plays must be written in English and unpublished for the duration of the competition.

-- Plays must be written for the stage for more than one actor with a running time of between 10 and 30 minutes.
+- Plays must be written for the stage for more than one actor with a running time no more than 30 minutes.

 - By entering the competition the writer affirms that their entry is original and they have sole rights to all matters contained within the play.